 Emissions from vehicle tailgate emissions which impact on human health are specifically nitrogen dioxide (NO2) and particulates (PM10 and PM2.5).
-The largest source of NO2 and particulates is diesel powered vehicles and although the average emissions per vehicle is much higher for heavy goods vehicles, light goods vehicles and buses, the high number of cars on the road means that the enda Pack 112 of 156 biggest contributor to overall pollution is the diesel car.
+The largest source of NO2 and particulates is diesel powered vehicles and although the average emissions per vehicle is much higher for heavy goods vehicles, light goods vehicles and buses, the high number of cars on the road means that the biggest contributor to overall pollution is the diesel car.